Greg Azar Jr. Mentors the Next Generation of Property Management Professionals

 Denver, United States

 Prologis has been affiliated with Virginia Tech’s well-known property management program since 2001.
 Greg Azar, vice president of PARS and Prologis’ first hire from the program, is a passionate advocate for Virginia Tech, actively helping the institute’s property management graduates find opportunities with Prologis across the globe.
-Each year, Azar heads back to his alma mater to serve as a guest lecturer and participate in the school’s annual Property Management Career Fair.
+Each year, Greg heads back to his alma mater to serve as a guest lecturer and participate in the school’s annual Property Management Career Fair.

 His annual lectures cover a range of topics, from industrial property management and challenges unique to the industry to possible career paths for an industrial property manager.
-Azar scours the Prologis globe for stories to share about the challenges and opportunities property managers face in various parts of the world.
+Greg scours the Prologis globe for stories to share about the challenges and opportunities property managers face in various parts of the world.
 His interactions with students each semester increase interest in the industry and familiarity with Prologis.

 Greg speaks to his own career path, which is an inspiring example of the mobility and variety of work available to professionals in industrial real estate.
 He has worked in six Prologis markets, serving in a range of property management and leasing roles across the globe.

-Azar mentors students during their time at Virginia Tech and after they graduate and begin their property management careers.
-Prologis doesn’t have enough positions for all of Virginia Tech’s qualified graduates, so Azar helps students secure jobs elsewhere.
+Greg mentors students during their time at Virginia Tech and after they graduate and begin their property management careers.
+Prologis doesn’t have enough positions for all of Virginia Tech’s qualified graduates, so Greg helps students secure jobs elsewhere.
 Keeping in touch with graduates positions Prologis to source talent for future needs while increasing the strength and breadth of the industry’s overall professional network.